“Such is my gospel, for which I am suffering, even to the point of chains, like a criminal. But the word of God is not chained.” 2 Timothy, 2:8-13.

 Then Mark told me: “I want to thank you for all you did for me.
 I had you for the Comm 2 class, and you gave me some important advice.”
 “Really?”
 I interjected.

 “Yes, I was having a problem with substance abuse, drugs, and alcohol.
 And after I talked with you about my absences and poor performance in your class, you advised me to see a counselor, and most especially begin talking with my parents.”
 “I did this?”
 I asked.

 And yes, I realized that I had done this small favor.
 It was two-years ago.
 I learned from Mark that he took time off from college, talked honestly with his parents, entered a rehab program, and now he’s scheduled to graduate this year.

-I thanked the young man, much like the leper in the gospel who comes back to Christ, after having been healed so profoundly.
-Rarely do teachers hear how they have affected the lives of students.
+I thanked the young man.
+I’m reminded of the leper in the gospel who comes back to Christ after having been healed.
+Rarely do teachers hear how they have affected the lives of students?
 But they do.

 The very next day, I shared this story with a colleague of mine and added the one element that says the most about my time at Saint Mary’s College.